 “Service is the rent we pay for being.
 It is the very purpose of life, and not something you do in your spare time.” – Marian Wright Edelman

 Window wells and window well drains are installations that play an integral part of any below-grade window installations.
 Homeowners enjoy the feel of natural light in their basements; but drainage and waterproofing considerations need to be kept in mind.
 Improperly installed or un-maintained window wells are most susceptible to leakage and/or cracking inside the foundation walls.
 Proper window well installations will afford a tight (below grade) water seal around the window frame itself; keeping the concrete foundation wall, window lintel and interior finish intact.
-Tip: your eavestrough and downspouts need to be free of debris to carry the large volumes of water from your roof away from your foundation; your window wells require the same consideration.
+Tip: Your eavestrough and downspouts need to be free of debris to carry the large volumes of water from your roof away from your foundation; your window wells require the same consideration.
 Over time, leaves and debris build up inside your window well preventing drainage to the weeping tile system below.

-HERE’S HOW WE DO IT:
+HERE’S HOW WE DO IT

 Many exotic repair methods exist for window well repairs, installations and remediation, but none of these repairs have stood the test of time.
 The notion of ‘covering’ the window well opening with plastic covers or drilling holes from the interior to ‘drain’ the window well itself is just disastrous.
 Below-grade window openings and/or venting are naturally susceptible to water infiltration and damage by mother nature.
 The concept is to prevent the water from reaching the concrete foundation wall in the first place.
 A vertical drain within the window well will direct the water below grade to the weeping tile before reaching the foundation wall.

-THE VERTICAL DRAIN:
+THE VERTICAL DRAIN

-If you take a look inside your window well you will see a layer of gravel, this is called a gravel bed.
+If you look inside your window well you will see a layer of gravel, this is called a gravel bed.
 The vertical drain is beneath the gravel bed.
 This gravel bed and vertical drain are efficiently designed to direct volumes of rainwater directly to the existing weeping tile system located below grade; at the footing level of the structure.